f5devcentral/f5-distributed-cloud-labs-101/application/docs/state3/vk8s.rst

     |vk8s_workloads_advertise|

 #.
-Enter the following variables:
+Click on the *Configure* link, and enter the following variables:

     ======================  =====
     Variable                Value